fbpx

 Social Security Cove

-This spot is defined by a sheltered cove with multiple points, ledges, ridges, drop offs and humps.
-This means you have many different structures you can target and fish.
+This place is a protected cove with many points, ledges, hills, drop-offs, and humps.
+This means you have many different objects you can target and fish.

-The most productive primary structures are the main lake points, channels and ditches.
-Look for rock piles, high spots and ridges that are close to these primary structures.
+The most productive basic structures are the main lake points, channels and ditches.
+Look for rock piles, high spots and ridges that are close to these main structures.

-Before trying to fish everything, be sure to take some time and scan these areas first with your fish finder to see if there are any bait or bass relating to that particular spot.
-If you see bait or bass in the spot then fish it.
+Before you try to fish everything, make sure you take some time to check these areas with your fish finder to see if there are any bait fish or bass there.
+If there is food or bass in the area, you should fish there.

 Calm or post-frontal conditions: Senkos, drop shot rig, tubes, Neko rig, football jigs, and Carolina rigs.